 London Travelcard are valid for either one or 7 days and they are issued as paper tickets.
 Your Travelcard will be date stamped for the days you wish to use it, it’s ready for use as soon as you arrive in London.
 Simply show your Travelcard to bus drivers, and put it through the turnstiles at train stations.
 You can choose the 1/2 zone, the 1/3 zone or the 1/6 zone.

-Travelcard and OysterCard are ready to use.
+Travelcard are ready to use.
 ID photos or other formalities are not required.

 How to use them